-Debt consolidation loans can make for simpler management of your outgoings by rolling your borrowing into one monthly payment.
-This could make you less dizzy.
+Debt consolidation loans are there to help you manage your finances.
+Debt consolidation loans can make for simpler management of your outgoings, by rolling your borrowing into one, monthly payment.

 What is a Debt Consolidation Loan?

-Debt consolidation loans are a way of rolling together money you owe to different creditors – like personal loans, credit cards and store cards – into just one loan.
+A debt consolidation loan is a way of rolling together money you owe to different creditors, like personal loans, credit cards and store cards or from different lines of credit that may be with one lender (such as a credit card, loan and overdraft all with the same bank)– into just one loan.
 In turn, this means you can swap many monthly payments for just one, to a single loan provider.
 You don’t have payments to make on lots of different dates, which you may find less confusing and easier to plan for, though you’ll still have household bills to consider.

-If you use a consolidation loan as a stepping-stone to really taking charge of your finances, it can be seen as a responsible move.
-So another plus is that paying off one of these loans successfully could help your credit rating.
+If you use a consolidation loan as a stepping-stone to really take charge of your finances, it can be seen as a responsible move, as paying off one of these loans successfully could help your credit rating.
 However, these types of loans only work well if you resist taking on other new borrowing and stick to a planned budget.
-Commitment to the cause is essential, guys.
+Commitment to the cause is essential.

 Debt consolidation loans: a summary

-- Turn several loans into a single loan
+- Turn several loans or several different lines of credit into a single loan

-Some debt consolidation loans are unsecured while others are secured, which means you offer an asset such as your home or car as collateral to a .
+Some debt consolidation loans are unsecured while others are secured, which means you offer an asset such as your home or car as collateral to a lender.
 Unsecured loans are obviously less risky for you; we all need a roof over our heads.
-You may find that secured loans – sometimes called homeowner loans – are the only lending option open to you if you have a poor credit history.
+You may find that secured loans - sometimes called homeowner loans – are the only lending option open to you if you have a poor credit history.
 But losing your home if you fail to make repayments as agreed is really not something to be taken lightly.
-Our personal loans’ comparison page can compare unsecured debt consolidation loans only.

 Merging the money you owe into a debt consolidation loan could result in you having lower repayments to make each month.
 This could mean more money for paying bills or travelling to work, and depending on your circumstances it could take the pressure off.
 But those lower payments might also mean that you’re paying off your debt for longer, so becoming debt-free moves further off into your future and you pay back more overall.
 With this in mind, it’s important to consider the overall impact a debt consolidation loan could have on your finances.